 Abraham Ohringer (1888-1975) was one of six siblings who immigrated to the United States from Austria in the 1880s and settled in Western Pennsylvania.
 He chose Braddock, Pa., where he started a furniture store about 1911.
 He later opened branches in McKeesport and Greensburg before selling the company to a New York concern in 1957.

 Abraham and Helen Ohringer met when she came into his store to buy “a couple of comfortable chairs,” as she later put it.
-They had three children, Milton, Ruth and Betty.
+They had four children, Milton, Anita, Ruth and Betty.

 Abraham and Helen Ohringer were generous donors to Jewish causes.
 Their $50,000 donation enabled Hillel Academy to purchase property for its high school in Squirrel Hill.
 Helen Ohringer was a founding member of the Ein Karem Chapter of Hadassah and was one of the first women in the country to sell more than $100,000 in State of Israel Bonds.

 Ruth Ohringer married James Frank.
+Anita Ohringer married Julian Ruslander.
 Betty Ohringer married Irving Abrams.